Weight Watchers Recipe of the Day: Gluten-Free Sugar-Free Rosemary Buckwheat Crunch

 - Makes a great addition to any cheese, or charcuterie, board

 If you’ve made this Rosemary Buckwheat Crunch, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Rosemary Buckwheat Crunch